Skip to main content

 Physician Associates (PAs)

-This page shows how a PA can help reduce waiting lists and treatment delays by freeing up doctors to help more complex patients.
+Physician associates (PAs) are healthcare professionals who work under the supervision of a doctor within multi-disciplinary teams.
+They are not doctors.
+PAs usually start out as university graduates with biomedical science or life science degrees or health professionals.
+This page provides examples of how a PA can help support the work of the multi-disciplinary team.
 We also have information to help organisations and medical teams prepare to integrate, support and progress the PA role, enabling them to practice to their full potential.

 PAs are an addition to teams.
 They're not at the expense of any other healthcare professional team member.
-They work alongside doctors to provide medical care across a range of specialties in general practice, community, and hospital settings.
-PAs work with a dedicated medical supervisor but can also work autonomously with appropriate support.
+They work alongside doctors and allied healthcare professionals to provide medical care across a range of specialties in general practice, community, and hospital settings.
+PAs work with a dedicated medical supervisor with appropriate support aligned to their knowledge, experience, training and competence.

 Regulation of the PA role